zechworld/letsdefend-notes/detecting-web-attacks-pt1.md

 	- Accept-Language Header: It's the client's language information, this will affect how the web server displays the prepared content in that specific language. `(en-US, en;q=0.9)`.
 	- Connection Header: This header shows how the HTTP connection is made.
 If is "close", the TCP connection will be closed after receiving the HTTP resonse.
 If is "keep-alive", the connection will be maintained. `(close)`
   - Closing the *Request Headers* is done with an empty line to separate sections.
-- Request Message Body: Remaining data to be sent will be specified in the Request Message Body.
+- **Request Message Body**: Remaining data to be sent will be specified in the Request Message Body.
 If the method POST is used, its parameters can be found here.